dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 mover](https://en.wikipedia.org/wiki/Unmoved_mover) that is the beginning, the Alpha, without itself also being the ending, the Omega.
-In his dialectic of reason, Kant reduces through discourse the effects that our supposed freedom has our capacity for causal influence by contrasting our free will with the forces which constrain our freedom.
-Yet, if regardless of the course of history, overpopulation results in hypernetworked mankind whose Piagetian socioepisteimological evolution inevitably results in the emergence of phenomena from the all-encompassing ontology, then -- especially if ancient peoples were aware of this inevitability and perpetuated their understanding through occult semioteleological social programs -- the past's conception of the future controls the future with more capacity than we in this future have the ability to control our circumstances.
+In his dialectic of reason, Kant reduces through discourse the effects that our supposed freedom has on our capacity for causal influence by contrasting our free will with the forces which constrain our freedom.
+Yet, if regardless of the course of history, overpopulation results in a hypernetworked mankind whose Piagetian socioepistemological evolution inevitably results in the emergence of phenomena from the all-encompassing ontology, then -- especially if ancient peoples were aware of this inevitability and perpetuated their understanding through occult semioteleological social programs -- the past's conception of the future controls the future with more capacity than we in this future have the ability to control our circumstances.

-The programs of the ancients -- implemented as language, mythos, religion and philosophy, whereof much knowledge has been suppressed or relegated to the esoteric -- latch onto metaphysical constructs, the outlines of which form our teleological understanding of the world.
+Implemented as language, mythos, religion and philosophy, whereof much knowledge has been suppressed or relegated to the esoteric -- these programs of the ancients latch onto metaphysical constructs, the outlines of which form our teleological understanding of the world.
-Like those who cut out underbrush to form paths that influence the population flows, the impact of those ancient epistemic structures is the same as perturbation and percolation: the structures are like metaphysical leylines that channel social energy to normalize the results of drift in social stochastic differential processes.
+Like those who cut out underbrush to form paths that become the trade routes and road that influence population flows and commerce, the impact of those ancient epistemic structures is the same as perturbation and percolation: the structures are like metaphysical leylines that channel social energy to normalize the results of drift in social stochastic differential processes.

 > If you don't know what Piagetian genetic epistemology is, you need
 > to watch [this lecture from Jordan